slabua/SLIM2040/README.md

 - `GPIO24 = Pin(24, Pin.IN, Pin.PULL_UP)`

 ※ In order for the BOOTSEL button to be recognised as a User button, use: `rp2.bootsel_button()`.
 ※ High-voltage GPIOs make use of N-Channel MOSFETs.
+※ OUT pad can switch a maximum of 30V.
+※ IN pad control signal can be up to 12V.
+※ All the GPIOs except those labeled as high-voltage (HV) operate in the regular 3.3V limit regardless of the input power voltage.

 ### Resources
 Product page: git? slblabs? elecrow?